OpenBlatam/TruthGPT-chatGPT/pyAI-(ChatDiary)/web 3/README.md

 # Web 3 hacks.

+limited processing power of the Ethereum Virtual Machine (EVM).

 Basically the idea of having a stack cost of virtual tamper proofs that evaluates the posibility of:

 Metrics on accuracy, performance, or efficiency, or specific examples of how your solution has solved the problem.